- Education Credit

 Heath Insurance Penalty – The ACA penalty for not being insured no longer applies at the federal level.
 But some states, including California, have instituted a penalty, and residents of states that have a penalty should be sure to get their 2020 coverage in place by the end of 2019 to avoid a penalty for 2020.

 Cryptocurrency Transactions – Beware!
 The IRS has cryptocurrency on its radar and is ramping up enforcement programs.
 Cryptocurrency (virtual currency) is treated as property, and every time it is sold or used, the gain or loss from the transaction must be computed and reported in the same manner as a stock transaction.
+As long as you know the nitty-gritty of the crypto trading domain (know more from the official source of sites like Coin Cloud), you should be fine.

 Qualified Opportunity Funds (QOFs) – Taxpayers can defer capital gains into QOFs, with tax on the gain deferred until 12/31/26 or when the QOF is sold, whichever is earlier.